Skip to content

 The importance of context

-A cultural asset holds precious information not only related to its historical and artistic value, but also to its territorial context.
-IDEHA allows us to perceive the presence of the changes the asset has gone through over time due to environmental conditions, natural disasters or human action.
+A cultural asset holds precious information not only related to its historical and artistic value.
+But also its territorial context.
+IDEHA wants to tell us the presence of changes that the asset has gone through over time due to environmental conditions, natural disasters or human action.

 Accessibility and interoperability